Construct (Dark Tranquillity album)

 Construct is the tenth studio album by Swedish melodic death metal band Dark Tranquillity.
 It was released on 27 May 2013 through Century Media Records.
 A music video for "Uniformity", directed by Patric Ullaeus, was released on 10 May 2013.
 The album was written during what the band described as their "darkest period" and drew critical praise for its melodrama and darkness.
 Construct would be the band's last studio album with founding member guitarist Martin Henriksson as he left the band in early 2016 due to loss of passion for playing music.

+At 42 minutes, Construct is Dark Tranquillity's shortest studio album to date.

 Background

 Prior to recording the music for Construct, bassist Daniel Antonsson departed on amicable terms and guitarist Martin Henriksson (who originally played bass for Dark Tranquillity before switching to guitars beginning with Projector in 1999) filled in for the recording session.
 Mikael Stanne described Antonsson as "a great guy and an awesome musician" but acknowledged that he was not "on the same page" as the rest of the band due to his desire to be "like a band leader.
 He wants to be the one in charge, but there’s no way to be in charge in our band [as] we're all democratic and close to each other after playing together for so long".
 Two songs, "Sorrow's Architect" and "A Memory Construct", were recorded during the making of this album, but were instead released on the "A Memory Construct" limited tour single.